alexdavey/Recipes/README.md

 ## OTHER OPTIONS
-The `recipe.php` file also includes some more options you can customize:

-* `yelpLocation`: the city/state where you're located to make Yelp searches easier!
-No need for fancy formatting, this will work fine: `Minneapolis MN`
-* `helpUrls`: dictionary with the `label` (text displayed) and `url` in template form.
-The string `<name>` will be replaced with your recipe's name
 * `lookForHeroImage`: on by default, but you can turn it off if you never intend to include hero images
 * `autoUrlSections`: list of sections in the recepe template where you want raw URLs (ex: www.instagram.com) to be turned into real links.
 Great for the `Based On` section but not so good if you want to include Markdown-formatted links in other sections
 * `shortenUrls`: turns a super-long url into just the main domain name (link will still work as normal, just less cluttered).
 Off by default but exists if you want it

-## SUGGESTIONS WELCOME
-If you have suggestions for improving this project, please let me know!
-Either [open an issue](https://github.com/jeffThompson/Recipes/issues/new) or send me an email.